Monday, 13 April 2020

 PROSHADI SHABU MAKHA - BENGALI FAST BREAKING MEAL

-Long back it was decided that I will blog even about a "shabu makha, panta bhaat, etc." They were just not happening.
-Now that things does not seem normal, people are in shortage of produces may be; it feels let me share all the recipes that can be done with bare minimum.
+I have decided I would blog about a "shabu makha, panta bhaat, too."
+They weren't happening.
+Now that things doesn't seem normal, people are in shortage of produces may be; it feels let me share recipes that can be done with bare minimum.
 The "panta bhaat" platter would be made today.
-Until Saturday, I had totally forgotten it is a Neel Shoshti the day next.
+Until Saturday, I had totally forgotten it is Neel Shoshti the day next.
 I had no talk about it with the mother either.
-Thanks to the Almighty who reminded me at the wake of the dawn before I sipped a drop of water.
-I do not like breaking a chain I do not wish to; I keep these fasts for the health, happiness, long life of my loved ones.
-Someone, totally oblivion about all these; did not allow mumma to touch him, let her take the flowers & lamp to his room post puja.
-You have no idea what kind of impossible beings I live with; I do not even know how to manage the special prayer meets at home when Cristine goes off with practically no help from any family member; I am not my mother.
+Thanks to the Almighty who reminded me at the wake of dawn before I sipped a drop of water.
+I do not like breaking a chain I don't wish to; I keep these fasts for health, happiness, long life of my loved ones, world.
+Someone, totally oblivion about all these; didn't allow mumma to touch him, let her take flowers & lamp to his room post puja.
+You have no idea what kind of impossible men I live with; I do not even know how to manage the special prayer meets at home when Cristine goes off with practically no help from any family member; I ain't mother.
 "Ooi tokhon alpo korey khoi, naru, khichuri, tarkari, payesh, luchi korey nibedon korbo."
-We react according to the situation; yesterday, I had to do the prayer without "belpata o tulshi pata."
-They are a must for any offering; I have just planted two new, young Tulsi plants and could not tear few leaves from it.
+We react according to situation; yesterday, I had to do prayer without "belpata o tulshi pata."
+They are a must for any offering; I have just planted two new, young Tulsi plants, couldn't tear few leaves from it.

-It was a very minuscule affair yesterday.
-I had fruits & milk at home but had to go out to buy fresh, cannot offer God what stayed with non-vegetarian items in the refrigerator.
-The Hibiscus did I get from our condo garden, whilst I got some very fresh orchids in the local super store.
-The shabu / sago pearls too I did not offer to God because it was in store for long, there was no fresh, untouched packet in the storage.
-I could get one from the local Southern Indian Store but sago pearls have to be soaked for hours to get ready to be able to have a yummy Bengali fast breaking meal like PROSHADI SHABU MAKHA-BENGALI FAST BREAKING MEAL.
+It was minuscule affair yesterday.
+I had fruits & milk at home, had to go out to buy fresh, cannot offer God what stayed with non-vegetarian items in refrigerator.
+Hibiscus I got from our condo garden, whilst I got fresh orchids from local mart.
+The shabu / sago pearls too I didn't offer God because it was in store for long, there was no fresh, untouched packet in storage.
+I could get one from local Southern Indian Store but sago pearls have to be soaked for hours to get ready to be able to have yummy Bengali fast breaking meal like PROSHADI SHABU MAKHA-BENGALI FAST BREAKING MEAL.
 We prepare this scrumptious fast breaking meal with soaked sago pearls, fruits like banana, mango, cucumber, grapes, dates, sweets, yogurt, milk, sugar.

-I follow all the steps my grandmother or mother used to preparing them, still miss their bowls.
-They had to soak good amount of sago so that I can have a big bowl. "eshob ki aajker katha? eeituni chilam jokhon theke eshob khai."
+I follow all steps our grandmother or mother used to prepare them, still miss their bowls.
+They had to soak good amount of sago so I can have a big bowl. "eshob ki aajker katha? eeituni chilam jokhon theke eshob khai."

-Now, I am totally prepared to share with you the recipe of a Bengali fast breaking dish with sago pearls.
+Now, I am prepared to share with you recipe of Bengali fast breaking dish with sago pearls.
 In fact, I had another round of PROSHADI SHABU MAKHA-BENGALI FAST BREAKING MEAL this morning!

 Thereafter, a "panta bhaat" lunch meal will not leave me anywhere I know; yet I do not deprive myself of the simple joys of life.